 1. Location in the financial statements

 The significant distinction between the two variables is the site of financial statement preparation.
 Expenses that have spent and do not offer future benefits are reflected in the income statement.
 Meanwhile, unused expenses will reflect in the balance sheet.
 Because wasted expenses are considered assets, they are deemed future benefits.
+That’s why you need to track the usage of the assets correctly.
+You can use asset management software to track and manage all of asset do you have.

 2. Differences in accounting period